- The takeaway from this episode is … you will know the difference between need and want.

 You will find that if you clean out your house and garage you will find many things you thought you needed and just wasted money you didn’t have on them.
 What would solve this relentless spending on holiday gifts would be, right before Thanksgiving and Black-Friday sales, you should spend an entire month of cleaning out the garage, the closets, under the bed, and everywhere else you have stored away those things you thought you needed but only wanted from the past.

-- There’s a big difference between wanting something and needing something, so be mindful of this.
+- There’s a big difference between wanting and needing, so be mindful of this.

 - You want something because you think it will bring you happiness.
 This is usually false, so write it down because you won’t be able to see it when you are wanting it so much.

 - Your desire to buy things you don’t need would be suppressed if you spent at least a few weeks before the holiday gift season cleaning out all the things you don’t use or need.